Jinhongli/setTimeSeries/README.md

 ### Async function

-You can also call async function throw:
+You can also call async function via:

 ```js
 const series = [